HilarioNengareJr/news-web-app/README.md

    - Browse the Home page to view articles.
    - Use the search functionality to find articles by title or tags.

-## Deployment
-To deploy the application on a cloud platform:
-- Ensure your environment variables are properly configured.
-- Use platforms like Heroku, AWS, or Vercel for deployment.

 ## License 🔒
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.